Does Net Promoter Score Work for B2B Companies? You Bet It Does!

-Some people argue that Net Promoter Score® surveys don’t work effectively for B2B (business to business) companies.
-We argue the opposite — that Net Promoter Score is just as valuable for a B2B company as it is for a business to consumer brand.
+Some people argue that NPS® doesn’t work effectively for B2B companies.
+We argue the opposite — Net Promoter Score® is just as valuable for a B2B company as it is for a B2C brand.

 One reason for this common misconception is that almost all of the content available both online and offline about NPS® is aimed at a B2C audience:

-- Most NPS guides are written with B2C brands in mind, using terms like “customers” instead of “clients” or “contracts.”
+- Most NPS guides are written with B2C brands in mind, using terms like “customers” instead of “clients” or “accounts”.

 - The scale of NPS, in terms of the ability to reach thousands or tens of thousands of customers, just isn’t as applicable or relevant for an average B2B company.